jgysland/docker-ubooquity/README.md

 ### MAXMEM

-The quantity of memory allocated to Ubooquity depends on the hardware your are running it on.
+The quantity of memory (in MB) allocated to Ubooquity depends on the hardware your are running it on.
 If this quantity is too small, you might sometime saturate it with when performing memory intensive operations.
 That’s when you get `java.lang.OutOfMemoryError:` Java heap space errors.

 You can explicitly set the amount of memory Ubooquity is allowed to use (be careful to set a value lower than the actual physical memory of your hardware).